dolthub/dolt/go/cmd/dolt/commands/blame_design_doc.md

 like they do:

 - Build a graph on the fly (i.e. when the command is run)
-- For each row (uniquely identified across commits by primary key) in the query, add a node
+- For each row (uniquely identified across commits by primary key) in the query result, add a node
 - Each node starts with its blame pointing to the most recent commit
 - Traverse backwards through history, and for each node that remains unfinalized, diff that row in the current commit against the previous commit: